the-software-factory/angular-darts-tournament/src/app/images/README.md

 # images
-This folder is for all images of the app.
+This folder is a container for all images.

-Developer can manage its internal structure as he prefers.
-There is no limitation or restriction.
+Developer can manage its structure without any limit or restriction.